FarronF/limerick-council-meetings/meetings/2022/05/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th April 2022.md

 matter but stated that an information sign showing a map of the town centre of Abbeyfeale

-is in place at this location.---
+is in place at this location.
+---
 4

 7.